HomeTop HeadlinesVP Vance Refuses to Clap During King's Speech

 Environmental protection represents a lifelong passion for Charles, who has championed conservation for half a century.
 President Trump, by contrast, withdrew the United States from the Paris Climate Agreement on his second term’s first day and has repeatedly attacked Britain over its green energy investments.

-NATO, Ukraine, And An Isolated President
+NATO, Ukraine, and an Isolated President

 Charles never mentioned Trump by name during his address.
 He didn’t need to.
 The topics he chose — the transatlantic partnership, NATO, Ukraine, climate change — formed a precise catalog of policies and alliances the president has attacked since returning to office in January 2025.